 On September 29, Moms Clean Air Force chapters in DC, Montana, Ohio, Pennsylvania, and West Virginia hosted watch parties for the first presidential debate.
 After receiving hundreds of emails and tweets from our members, debate moderator Chris Wallace strayed from the planned debate topics and spent 10 minutes questioning the candidates about their climate policy.
 It was the first time a debate moderator had asked a question about climate change during a presidential debate in 12 years.

-Montana Moms joined Moms Clean Air Force members across the country to testify in EPA’s virtual hearing on its proposal to retain the current National Ambient Air Quality Standards for Ground-Level Ozone.
+Montana moms joined Moms Clean Air Force members across the country to testify in EPA’s virtual hearing on its proposal to retain the current National Ambient Air Quality Standards for Ground-Level Ozone.
 Montana field organizers Michelle Uberuaga and Melissa Nootz and 4 Montana volunteers urged EPA to follow the science and strengthen the existing rule.

 June 2020